vanderblugen/PiDOH/README.md

 ```

-Navigate in a browser to your PiHole and update the DNS settings as follows in the image
+## Navigate a browser to the PiHole and update the DNS settings per the image

 <img src=https://docs.pi-hole.net/images/DoHConfig.png>